Security and Stability Advisory Committee (SSAC)

 How do I participate in the SSAC?

-How does SSAC report its findings and recommendations?
+How does SSAC document its work?

 Tell me about the history of the SSAC